-- 10. Rule 57(1) of the Internal Rules states that "at the time of the initial appearance the Co-Investigating Judges shall record the identity of the Charged Person and inform him or her of the charges, the right to a lawyer and the right to remain silent."
-This provision is only about the Accused person's rights to self-protection (i.e., right to be informed of charges against him/her, right to a lawyer, and right to remain silent) when s/he appears before the Co-Investigating Judges even if such an appearance is carried out by a subpoena or by an arrest warrant.
+- 10. Rule 57(1) of the Internal Rules states that "at the time of the initial appearance the Co-Investigating Judges shall record the identity of the Charged Person and inform him or her of the charges, the right to a lawyer and the right to remain silence."
+This provision is only about the Accused person's rights to self-protection (i.e., right to be informed of charges against him/her, right to a lawyer, and right to remain silence) when s/he appears before the Co-Investigating Judges even if such an appearance is carried out by a subpoena or by an arrest warrant.
 This provision does not require the Co-Investigating Judges to absolutely order the appearance of Charged Persons when they are seized with the Introductory Submission.
 In other words, it does not determine any specific time to do so. - 11.
 Charges are brought against any person against whom there is clear and consistent evidence indicating that the person, as a perpetrator or an accomplice, participated in the commission of crimes. - 12.
-As explained in Paragraph 5 above, during their investigations of Case 003, from the opening to the announcement of closing of the investigations, from the opening to the issuance of the impugned order in question, the Co-Investigating Judges have not charged any person.
-This means that regarding the facts sent by the Co-Prosecutors through the Introductory Submissions to the Co-Investigating Judges, the Co-Investigating Judges have not found any clear and consistent clues indicating that the person participated in the commission of the alleged crimes. - 13.
-For the foregoing, we find that as of the time that the Impugned Order was issued and Civil Party Application of was filed in Case 003, the Co-Investigating Judges have not yet identified any charged person with regard to the facts set out in the Introductory Submission sent to them.
+As explained in Paragraph 4 above, during their investigations of Case 004, the Co-Investigating Judges have not charged any person, meaning that with regard to the facts forwarded to the Co-Investigating Judges by the Co-Prosecutors through their Introductory Submission, there is no any suspect against whom the Co-Investigating Judges find there is clear and consistent evidence indicating s/he participated in the commission of the alleged crimes. - 13.
+For the above mentioning, we find that as of the time that the Impugned Order was issued and Civil Party Applications of were filed in Case 004, the Co-Investigating Judges have not yet identified any charged person with regard to the facts set out in the Introductory Submission sent to them.

-14. Besides, Civil Party Application shall be filed with a purpose to seek remedy for the damage caused to the victims by criminal acts.
-Such criminal acts shall be committed directly by the offenders including the perpetrator, co-perpetrator, etc.

-15. We find that where there is no charged person to be held responsible for the remedy of harms caused to the victims, the rejection of civil party applications at this stage does not infringe the rights of the victims.
+- 14. Besides, Civil Party Applications shall be filed with a purpose to seek remedy for the damage caused to the victims by criminal acts.
+Such criminal acts shall be committed directly by the offenders including the perpetrator, co-perpetrator, etc. - 15.
+We find that where there is no charged person to be held responsible for the remedy of harms caused to the victims, the rejection of civil party applications at this stage does not infringe the rights of the victims.5

-Phnom Penh 28 Tobrusry 2012
+Phnom Penh, 28 February 2012